The Delayed Start Mortgage lets you postpone your first repayments: Is it a good idea?

 Even though you’re delaying making your first mortgage payments, the interest will start accumulating from day one.
 This means you’ll pay more in interest over the term of your mortgage and your mortgage payments will be slightly higher once you do start paying.

 • For example, if you take out a £200,000 mortgage at 5% over 30 years, you’ll accrue interest of around £834 each month you’re not paying your mortgage.
-Over three months this will add up to around £2,500 being added to the mortgage balance.
+Over three months this will add up to around £2,500 which will be added to the mortgage balance.

 2. You could miss out on better mortgage deals

-Mortgage lenders have been cutting mortgage rates across the board in recent months so it’s important to investigate the best first time buyer mortgage rate available to you from across all lenders – instead of simply being drawn to this mortgage.
+Mortgage lenders have been cutting mortgage rates on fixed deals across the board in recent months so it’s important to investigate the best first time buyer mortgage rate available to you from across all lenders – instead of simply being drawn to this mortgage.

 Delayed Start Mortgage rates vs other mortgage rates on the market: